havenstadrp/documentatie/docs/guide/onderwereld/overvallen/bank.md

 !!! danger
-    This resource works with qb-doorlock to manage the state of the doors using the event named "qb-doorlock:server:updateState" so make sure each door is in the config of qb-doorlock with the correct door id
+    This resource works with doorlock to manage the state of the doors using the event named "doorlock:server:updateState" so make sure each door is in the config of doorlock with the correct door id

 ## Configuration